Finding p^ and q^ In Exercises 3–6, let p be the population propo... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-The goal is to find the point estimates of p (the sample proportion of individuals who expect to rely on Social Security as a major source of income) and q (the complement of p, representing those who do not expect to rely on Social Security).
+Identify the given values in the problem: The total sample size (n) is 4272, and the number of successes (x) is 1025.
+A 'success' in this context refers to a respondent knowing that private browsing mode only prevents someone using the same computer from seeing one’s online activities.

-Step 2: Recall the formula for the sample proportion p̂.
-It is given by: , where x is the number of individuals with the characteristic of interest (218 in this case), and n is the total sample size (661 in this case).
+Recall the formula for the sample proportion (p̂), which is the point estimate of the population proportion (p).
+The formula is: .
+Here, x is the number of successes, and n is the total sample size.

-Step 3: Substitute the given values into the formula for p̂.
-This will give you the point estimate for p̂: .
+Substitute the given values into the formula for p̂: .
+This will give the point estimate of the population proportion.

-Step 4: Recall that q̂ is the complement of p̂, which can be calculated using the formula: .
-Use the value of p̂ from Step 3 to compute q̂.
+To find q̂, which is the complement of p̂, use the formula: .
+This represents the proportion of respondents who do not know that private browsing mode only prevents someone using the same computer from seeing one’s online activities.

-Step 5: Interpret the results.
-The values of p̂ and q̂ represent the proportions of the sample that expect to rely on Social Security and do not expect to rely on Social Security, respectively.
+Substitute the calculated value of p̂ into the formula for q̂ to find the complement proportion.
+This completes the calculation of both p̂ and q̂.

 Verified video answer for a similar problem: